Clan groups: Indjalandji

 Language groups: Alyawarr

-Shirley Macnamara was born in northwest Queensland and grew up on pastoral properties on the Barkly Tablelands in Queensland and in the Northern Territory.
+Shirley Macnamara was born in northwest Queensland in 1949 and grew up on pastoral properties on the Barkly Tablelands in Queensland and in the Northern Territory.
 She maintains close ties to her mother’s Country at Camooweal, Indjalandji Dhidhanu, and her late father’s Country at Lake Nash, Alyawarr.
+Today Macnamara is a respected artist, who also runs her own cattle station near Mount Isa, Queensland.

-Shirley uses natural materials, including spinifex, ochre, animal bones and feathers, to create sculptural objects such as guutu (vessels), baskets and large installations that reflect forms found in nature.
-Most of the materials are found while she is out mustering, including the spinifex grass that she weaves into objects and sculptures that recall traditional Indjalandji Country surrounding Camooweal and her home on Mt Guide in far north-west Queensland.
+Most of the materials that Macnamara uses are found while out mustering.
+Materials include spinifex grass that she weaves into objects and sculptures that reference traditional Indjalandji Country surrounding Camooweal, and her home on Mt Guide in far north-west Queensland.

 FACELESS Transforming Identity: Blak/Black Artists from North Australia, Africa and the African Diaspora